Table of Contents

 HOW TO REACH AMBULUWAWA FROM KANDY

 Ambuluwawa tower resides 5 kilometres from the Gampola city.
 The nearest city of Ambuluwawa tower is Gampola, which had been the capital of ancient Sri Lanka, which has very important historical value.
-However, Ambuluwawa tower and Gampola are not coming under important tourist attractions on the island and they are rarely visited by travellers, especially foreign travellers.
+However, Ambuluwawa tower and Gampola are not coming under important tourist attractions in Sri Lanka and they are rarely visited by travellers, especially foreign travellers.
 However, we do like to name it as an important tourist attraction due to its unique location giving a breathtaking view of the surrounding lower elevated areas.

 HISTORY OF AMBULUWAWA